My Chef's Apron

 • Make the chimichurri sauce in advance: Although ready in 10 minutes, shave off that time by prepping this sauce with fresh herbs ahead of time.

-• Reduce the rice's cook time by bringing the water in a medium saucepan to a boil first and then adding the rice—like you would cook pasta.
+• Reduce the rice's cooking time by bringing the water in a medium saucepan to a boil first and then adding the rice—like you would cook pasta.
 This starchy grain will be ready and tender in about 25 minutes.

 • Use a large nonstick skillet to pan-fry plantains: I love my cast iron skillet because it evenly browns the plantains and holds its heat well.